appclacks/terraform-provider-appclacks/README.md

 # Appclacks Terraform provider

-Official Terraform provider for [https://appclacks.com/](https://appclacks.com/).
+Official Terraform provider for [Appclacks](https://appclacks.com/).

+See the [documentation](https://registry.terraform.io/providers/appclacks/appclacks/latest/docs) to learn how to use it.

 ## Launch the tests